 By using low-cost ETFs or Index Funds via a self-directed brokerage account (DIY option) or using a robo-advisor (non-DIY option), you could save money on investment fees and grow your investment portfolio quicker.

 For example: Let us compare average fees on a $100,000 portfolio when invested using equity mutual funds offered by your Big Bank (average of 2.23% annual fees) vs. robo-advisors (average fees of 0.75%/year including ETF fees).

 - Mutual Funds = $100,000 x 2.23% = $2,230 per year

 - Robo-advisors = $100,000 x 0.75% = $750 per year

 For savings of a whopping $1,480 per year in fees in this scenario!

-My #1 choice for a Robo-advisor is Wealthsimple.
+Our #1 choice for a Robo-advisor is Wealthsimple.
 Here’s a detailed review of the service it offers.

 If you are comfortable with the DIY option, including rebalancing your portfolio once or twice a year, you could save even more money as there are ETFs with management fees (MER) as low as 0.06%.

 Potential savings: $$ – $$$ per year, depending on your investment portfolio size.